 Howard is represented by Mobile Digital Art & More, a Gallery for the 21st Century, Boonton, NJ,

 Howard is a permanent roster teaching artist for the New Jersey State Council on the Arts, Art in Education Program, teaching for over 26 years, integrating curriculum with various art forms as different pathways to learning.
 He found that when he started to write, the discipline he achieved and his sensitivity to the written word enhanced his visual work as it evolved.
 He considers the poet -as-observer and visual- artist-as-observer are one and the same.
-He has been awarded Honorable Mention in the 2013, and 2015 Allen Ginsberg Poetry Awards.
-His writing publication include: The Paterson Literary Review; The Great Falls, An Anthology of Poems about Paterson, New Jersey' , and Lips.
+He has been awarded first prize in the 2017 Allen Ginsberg poetry Awards and Honorable Mention in the 2013, and 2015 Allen Ginsberg Poetry Awards.
+His writing publications include: The Paterson Literary Review; The Great Falls, An Anthology of Poems about Paterson, New Jersey' , Lips, and Jane's Boy Press.